 The optimum relative humidity for mixed collections is 45–55%.
 Too high relative humidity (over 65%) can cause the growth of mold and fungi on paintings, metal corrosion or damage to library collections.
 On the other hand, too low relative humidity (below 25%) leads to the loss of hygroscopic water – fragility of materials like leather or paper, and an increase of mechanical stress, especially in wood items.

-In the museum there are rooms such as server rooms, archives and as well as boiler rooms and technical rooms.
-These places must be secured against water, which may result in data loss as well as financial and image losses.
+Technical rooms, including server rooms, archives or boiler rooms must be secured against water, which may result in museums property damage as well as financial and image losses.